 Different types of kegs for homebrewing

 There are three popular keg types which are used in homebrewing setups, the ball lock, the pin lock (both known as Cornelius or ‘corny’ kegs) and the Sankey.
 The ball lock and pin lock aren’t that too dissimilar but still have some differences that you should be aware of.
-The Sankey will be most recognizable to anyone who’s worked with commercial beer but is gaining popularity in the amateur beer-making world too.
+The Sankey will be most recognizable to anyone who’s worked with commercial beer but is gaining popularity in the amateur beer-making world too. (buy beer from local breweries)

 The Ball Lock Keg